 The Seed Library is free for library members – they are able to take home some seeds, just as they would borrow a book.
 After growing in their garden, they are encouraged to harvest and return seeds to the Seed Library for others to borrow.

-The Newcastle Seed Library will be accessible from Wallsend Library from Tuesday 6 October 2020.
+The Newcastle Seed Library will be accessible from Wallsend Library.

 The Seed Library benefits individuals and the community.
 You can obtain free seeds for your garden and help build a collection of seeds for others.